jsguti323/Housing_Estimator/README.md

 ## Overview
 Our final project creates a model to predict median house values in California based on the US government's Census data from the year 1990.
-This data includes house features (age of the house, number of rooms, number of bedrooms), and community characteristics (median income, number of households, and geographic location).
-We added additional context features through weather API calls and county employment rates to expand the scope of the Census data and enlarge the pool of potential influential factors.
 The objective of this study is to identify which, if any, of the factors from our data features impact housing values, and to measure their influence.
 The ultimate determination of the model's effectiveness would be to replicate our result with similar data outside of California.

 Following the sequence of data preparation, database creation, feature engineering and selection, the team focused analysis on three machine learning models: Linear Regression, Random Forest Regressor, and Gradient Boosting Regression.
 After optimization and comparison, the team concluded the optimized Gradient Boosting Regression to be the most successful model for the study.